-The proposal includes variations to the setback, open space, outdoor living and cone of vision requirements of the Residential Design Codes 2008 (R-Codes) and the City's Policy 3.2 Height and Scale of Buildings within a Residential Area as some of the dwellings project through the Building Threshold Envelope (BTE).
+The proposal includes variations to the setback, open space, outdoor living and cone of vision requirements of the Residential Design Codes 2008 (R-Codes).
+In addition, some of the dwellings project through the Building Threshold Envelope (BTE) as defined in the City's Policy 3.2 Height and Scale of Buildings within a Residential Area.